-COPD was the third leading cause of death for people aged 65-74 in 2020, after lung cancer and coronary heart disease32.
+COPD was the third leading cause of death for people aged 65-74 in 2020, after lung cancer and coronary heart disease.

 In 2020, 6,311 Australians lost their lives to COPD.
-This is a rate of 25 per 100,000 people33.
-However, this is likely a significant under-estimation of the true rate, as cardiac disease accounts for 40-50% of deaths in people with COPD34.
+This is a rate of 25 per 100,000 people.
+However, this is likely a significant under-estimation of the true rate, as cardiac disease accounts for 40-50% of deaths in people with COPD.

 Across 2018 to 2020 combined, 20,930 Australians lost their lives to COPD.
-An additional 26,389 people had COPD listed as an associated cause of death32.
+An additional 26,389 people had COPD listed as an associated cause of death.

-People who smoke tobacco are 12 times more likely to die from COPD than people who do not smoke35.
+People who smoke tobacco are 12 times more likely to die from COPD than people who do not smoke.

-COPD mortality rates are higher for Aboriginal and Torres Strait Islander peoples36, people living in remote areas, and those in areas of socioeconomic disadvantage37.
+COPD mortality rates are higher for Aboriginal and Torres Strait Islander peoples, people living in remote areas, and those in areas of socioeconomic disadvantage.